 If you've made it this far, you are to be congratulated!
 Photography isn't as easy as it seems, but then again, that is what makes it so remarkable.
 The ability to capture and record individual photons of light and turn them into a lasting memory requires many steps.
 If any one of them goes wrong, the entire result may be lost.
 On the other hand, when all the stuff works, the results are truly astounding.

-For more information on photographic film and related topics, check out the links on the next page.
+For more information on photographic film and related topics, check out the links below.